nelhage/blog.nelhage.com/content/post/transformers-for-software-engineers.md

 ---
 title: "Transformers for software engineers"
 slug: transformers-for-software-engineers
-date: 2022-03-31T15:17:56-07:00
+date: 2022-04-01T13:00:00-07:00
 math: true
 ---

-Ever since its introduction in the 2017 paper, [Attention is All You Need](https://arxiv.org/abs/1706.03762), the Transformer model architecture has increasingly taken over the ML world.
+Ever since its introduction in the 2017 paper, [Attention is All You Need](https://arxiv.org/abs/1706.03762), the Transformer model architecture has taken the deep-learning world by storm.
 Initially introduced for machine translation, it has become the tool of choice for a wide range of domains, including text, audio, video, and others.
-Transformers have also driven a lot of the massive increase in model scale and some of the most impressive ML results of the last few years, including OpenAI’s [GPT-3](https://en.wikipedia.org/wiki/GPT-3) and [Codex](https://openai.com/blog/openai-codex/) models, DeepMind’s [Gopher](https://www.deepmind.com/blog/language-modelling-at-scale-gopher-ethical-considerations-and-retrieval) models, and many others.
+Transformers have also driven most of the massive increases in model scale and capability in the last few years.
+OpenAI's [GPT-3](https://en.wikipedia.org/wiki/GPT-3) and [Codex](https://openai.com/blog/openai-codex/) models are Transformers, as are DeepMind’s [Gopher](https://www.deepmind.com/blog/language-modelling-at-scale-gopher-ethical-considerations-and-retrieval) models and many others.

-About a year ago, I started working on reverse-engineering these Transformer models alongside the rest of the Interpretability team at [Anthropic](https://www.anthropic.com/).
-Our goals is to ultimately understand just how these models implement their impressive capabilities; ideally, we aspire to be able to articulate and describe in details just what algorithms are being executed inside the massive parameters of these models.
+About a year ago, I started working on the Interpretability team at [Anthropic](https://www.anthropic.com/), trying to reverse-engineer models in this family.
+Our goals is to ultimately understand just how these models implement their impressive capabilities; ideally, we aspire to be able to articulate and describe in detail the algorithms that are being executed inside the massive parameters of these models.

 ## Reverse-engineering a model